MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 1. Check the DNS Server IP and ensure that the DNS Server is up and running.
 2. Ensure that the VNet, which is being used for SCOM Managed Instance creation has line-of-sight to the DNS Server.

+### Issue: Failed to configure DB login for MSI on SQL managed instance

+**Cause**: Occurs when MSI is not properly configured to access SQL managed instance.

+***Resolution**: Check if MSI is configured as Active Directory Admin on SQL managed instance.
+Ensure that required [Azure Active Directory permissions](https://learn.microsoft.com/system-center/scom/create-user-assigned-identity?view=sc-om-2022#set-the-active-directory-admin-value-in-the-sql-managed-instance) are provided to SQL managed instance for MSI authentication to work.

 ### Issue: Failed to connect to SQL MI from this instance